xuankimtran/docs-1/pages/katalon-analytics/docs/ka-integration-jira.md

 ![](https://github.com/katalon-studio/docs-images/blob/master/katalon-analytics/docs/jira-ka-configure/jira-issue-detail-with-linked-test-case.JPG)

-You also can directly submit new Jira issue with Test Run result by using Katalon Plugin installed on your browser.
+You also can directly submit a new Jira issue with Test Run result by using Katalon Plugin installed on your browser.

-1. Install Katalon Integration plugin to your browser. **[Download link](https://chrome.google.com/webstore/category/extensions)**
+1. Install the Katalon Integration plugin to your browser. **[Download link](https://chrome.google.com/webstore/detail/katalon-integration/cechonbcopffiimhnkgghckbgipciedg)**

 2. After installation, enable Katalon Plugin